-Weight Loss Surgery Experts practices the new weight loss surgery: Gastric Sleeve Plication.
-The following guide will help patients learn more about this newer surgery, and if you have any more questions please contact our helpful medical professionals.
+Weight Loss Surgery Experts practices the new effective weight loss surgery: Gastric Sleeve Plication Surgery in Mexico.
+The following guide will help patients learn more about this newer surgery.
+If you have any more questions please contact our helpful medical professionals.
 We offer medical tourism from the united states or anywhere in the world.

-Gastric Sleeve Plication, or Gastric Plication, is a new weight loss surgery that is very similar to gastric sleeve surgery.
+Gastric Plication surgery, or Gastric Sleeve Plication, is a new weight loss surgery that is very similar to gastric sleeve surgery.
 Both use the restrictive technique to facilitate weight loss surgery.

-This technique uses non-dissolvable sutures to fold the stomach into itself therefore it reduces the stomach’s capacity.
-By forcing the stomach into itself, patients will fuller faster.
+This technique uses non-dissolvable sutures to fold the stomach into itself, therefore, it reduces the size of the stomach’s capacity.
+By forcing the stomach into itself, patients feel fuller faster.